facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

 When Hydra loads a configuration file, it looks for a config with the same name in the `ConfigStore`.
 If found, it is used as the schema for the newly loaded config.

-This is an example of defining and stores one schema for db/mysql and another for db/postgresql.
+This is an example of defining and storing one schema for db/mysql and another for db/postgresql.

 Given a config directory structure like:
 ```text